Mercedes-Benz Citan Review 2025: Price, specs & boot space

 We’ve only tried the manual gearbox, which is slick enough to and easy to use, and there’s an automatic version too.

-The Citan’s sole engine option is badged as the 110 CDI, which has 95PS and comes with a six-speed manual gearbox or a seven-speed automatic.
+The Citan’s sole engine option is badged as the 110 CDI, a diesel unit which develops 95PS and comes with a six-speed manual gearbox or a seven-speed automatic.
 Depending on the trim, gearbox and size of body, you’ll get up to 53.3mpg according to official figures.
 CO2 emissions are between 140 and 144g/km.

 Safety organisation Euro NCAP tested the Citan Tourer, which is the passenger version of the Citan panel van, in 2022, and gave it the maximum five-star rating.
 The panel van comes with an impressive array of safety features as standard, including six airbags, automatic emergency braking, a blind-spot warning system and adaptive cruise control.
 It’s a very decent list of systems for this type of vehicle.